 The board of directors of Velesto Energy Berhad has informed that an incident involving one of its rigs, Velesto NAGA 7 jack-up, occurred at the worksite due to rapid penetration into the formation on Monday, 3 May 2021, while operating offshore Sarawak for a client.

-The NAGA 7 rig tilted and subsequently submerged at the location on 4 May 2021, the company added in a statement on Tuesday.
+While jacking up at Salam-3 well off Sarawak, the NAGA 7 rig tilted and subsequently submerged at the location on 4 May 2021, the company added in a statement on Tuesday.

 Velesto added that drilling activities had not started and no well had been drilled.

 All personnel onboard are safe on the rescue vessels and the majority have been transferred to Miri, Sarawak.
 The remaining personnel are in the process of being transferred.